opendaylight/docs/docs/user-guide/genius-user-guide.rst

 Modules and Interfaces
 ----------------------

-In the the first phase delivered in OpenDaylight Boron release, Genius provides following modules —
+In the first phase delivered in OpenDaylight Boron release, Genius provides following modules —

 -  Modules providing a common view of network interfaces for different services